 Without a line manager to keep you in check, overwork and bad sleep can turn your dream job into a stressful experience.
 If you get too obsessed with work, you could end up skipping meals or not even going outside.

 This is detrimental to not only your output but to your body.
 You should always take the time to eat lunch, exercise and practice self-care.
+This daily self-care checklist will help you work from home productively without compromising on your health and well-being.

 When deadlines approach you can start to feel your vitality slipping.
 It’s especially important that you’ve set up an appropriate routine before you start to feel the crunch so that you don’t burn out at these times.